 2. Portable Heating.
 A portable heater allows you to keep warm while reducing heating costs.
-Read tips on buying heaters before you shop.
-Always make safety a priority.
 Read all warnings and follow fire safety precautions when using portable heaters.

 3. Insulation.
 Now is a good time to update your home insulation.
 There are several insulation options including blow-in insulation.
-Learn how to buy insulation with our information guides.
-You can also watch a video tutorial on buying insulation.
+Watch our video tutorial on buying insulation.

 4. HVAC Check-Up.
 If you haven’t done so, now is a good time for that annual HVAC system check-up.
 The check-up can identify major issues like carbon monoxide leaks and problems with your furnace.
 (At the very least, change your air filters.)